Feeds:

 There’s a multitude of diet programs and opinions about what works best.
 Most are based on one particular aspect of diet, such as low-carb, or raw foods.
 People make some seeming progress with these one-size-fits-all schemes at first—mostly due to the fact that they’re eliminating the junk foods they were eating before.

 Sometimes one small intervention, like cutting down on sugar or processed foods, can make a big difference.
 So even one of those pre-fab diets that doesn’t really fit you can give you some benefits at first, simply because of what you’re NOT eating.
-But we want to take it a step further.
+But we want to take it much further.

 By eating foods that strenthen the recessive glands and give the exhausted dominant gland a break, we can break that vicious cycle.
 Then the food cravings disappear, and the foods that are healthiest for us become the same ones we actually like!